Reciprocating Self and Other – lessons from autism by Dawn-joy Leong

 Although some sectors in the scientific community label autism mental culture un-empathic and socially deficient, the reality is that there is much to learn from autism in the quest for a truly reciprocal and mutual understanding between cultures, and between Self and Other.
 Autistic individuals grapple daily with the conscious complexities of Self and Other, possibly far more than the neurotypical majority.
 Painfully aware of being strangers, aliens and foreigners, autistic people take great pains to learn the ways of the neurotypical Other.
 How well we assimilate and communicate is very much based on our individual ability to grasp and ‘perform’ alien systems and realities, since the neurotypical world shows little or no interest in understanding and functioning within the culture of autism.
 This situation pervades all dimensions of social connectivity, even within one’s own home.

 Autistic individuals do not disdain connectedness, nor are we cold, emotionless beings that shun intimacy, but we merely possess different styles of expression and enjoyment.
 For example, rather than shouting ourselves hoarse while making small talk in a noisy bar over drinks and food, we prefer to form bonds while sharing our subjects of interest, or working on practical projects together.
 Nevertheless, because we want to build bridges with neurotypicals, we force ourselves to socialise according to neurotypical norms, knowing that we will pay the heavy price of sensory overload or even meltdown after every encounter.
-We do not habitually express our love in physical hugs or touching, as there are myriad smells and tactile barriers to conquer; nor are we naturally inclined to say the ‘right’ things to make the neurotypical Others feel good, because our minds are more comfortable with literal and factual articulations.
+Many of us do not habitually express our love in physical hugs or touching, as there are myriad smells and tactile barriers to conquer; nor are we naturally inclined to say the ‘right’ things to make the neurotypical Others feel good, because our minds are more comfortable with literal and factual articulations.
 However, we deliberately and painstakingly observe, learn and practice the neurotypical modes of expressions, quelling innate sensory aversions, just to show that we do care.
 We will go to great lengths to help a loved one or friend in need, without much calculated thought for Self, and frequently to the point where we are taken advantage of, because of our inability to discern the twists and turns of neurotypical interpersonal manipulations.
-Whether through instruction and expectation from family, punishment and berating from authorities at school, bullying by peers, or structured behavioural programmes aimed at correction and making us more ‘normal,’ (where ‘normal’ is the neurotypical norm), we have been compelled, from very early in life, to put aside Self in order to pander to Other, for the sake of survival and amicable relationships.
+Whether through instruction and expectation from family, punishment and berating from authorities at school, bullying by peers, or structured behavioural programmes aimed at correction and making us more ‘normal,’ (where ‘normal’ is the neurotypical norm, and not the intrinsic autistic norm), we have been compelled, from very early in life, to put aside Self in order to pander to Other, for the sake of survival and amicable relationships.
 We are constantly grappling with the dichotomous and agonising question: how much should we conform to the cultural tenets of Other at the expense of Self for the purpose of convivial integration, and how much to attend to Self for the sake of intrinsic preservation and need?

 There now exist a plethora of pedagogical schemes, claiming to be scientifically based, aimed at behavioural training or support for autism.
 While there are clear merits to some, especially in the case of non-verbal individuals with severe and specific challenges, the rewards are nevertheless still limited.
 The majority of these methods seek to correct or even eradicate autistic traits (Self) and make the subjects more compliant to neurotypical norms (Other).
 Very few are pro-actively sensitive to autism culture, and even fewer purpose to identify and develop the intrinsic qualities of autism so as to use these talents to help individuals integrate into and become contributory forces to the world at large.